IVDgenomicslab/IVDgenomics.github.io/index.md

 #### Prediction

-To make scDetect easy to use, all steps were integrated into one function -- scDetect().
+To make scDetect easy to use, all steps were integrated into one function -- scDetect.

 Here, we used Muraro pancreas dataset as the training dataset to predcit the cell types in Xin pancreas dataset.